 Getting the fairway wood correct can be a tedious process but it is well worth the effort.
 Fairway woods often become a mainstay in golfer’s bags when they find one they really like.
 Even many PGA Tour players will play fairway woods several years old because of their comfort level with the club.
 Test anything that you enjoy the look of behind the golf ball and when you find something that fits you compliment it with a shaft and grip you love.
 Thanks for reading and happy testing!

-- Top 5 Best Fairway Woods of 2019 for High Handicap Golfers
+- Top 6 Best Fairway Woods for High Handicap Golfers

 - When Do You Use A Fairway Wood?